-Manchester’s Athena SWAN Bronze Award, received in 2008, demonstrates our ongoing commitment to the advancement of gender equality: representation, progression and success for all.
+Manchester’s Athena Swan Bronze Award, received in 2008 and renewed in 2011, 2014 and 2018, demonstrates our ongoing commitment to the advancement of gender equality: representation, progression and success for all.

 - Bronze – planning

 - Gold – sustaining

 We are committed to demonstrating a real culture change within the University and our individual Schools and Departments.
 Our Schools and Departments holding Athena Swan awards include:

 - Bronze Award: the Alliance Manchester Business School; the Department of Chemical Engineering; the Department of Computer Science; the School of Environment, Education and Development; the Department of Mechanical, Aerospace and Civil Engineering; and the School of Social Sciences.

 - Silver Award: the School of Biological Sciences; the School of Health Sciences; the School of Medical Sciences; and the School of Natural Sciences.